-Herschel Mapes MBA ’17 joined the Marines after high school to explore the world and grow as a person.
+Herschel Mapes MBA ’17 joined the U.S. Marines after high school to explore the world and grow as a person.
 As far as college?
-No, thanks.
-He was smart enough.
+No thanks — he was smart enough.

 Mapes traveled all over.
 He spent a year each in Germany, Israel, Trinidad and Tobago, and the United Arab Emirates working as a security guard.
 At one point, he participated in security operations during two visits by former President George W. Bush.

 Raised in a low-income family, Mapes says the opportunity to serve some of the world’s highest-profile leaders bolstered his confidence.
 Yet, he says, he still felt “stupid.”
 Surrounded by extremely well-educated officials, he knew he needed a higher education.

 “I came to the understanding that I wasn’t quite as intelligent as I thought after high school,” he says.
 “In order to push myself further, learn more and get more out of life, I needed to attend a university.”

 Opening to new experiences

 So, at 27, Mapes applied only to Willamette.
 He was interested in attending a good school and, as a native of Stayton, Oregon, he was also familiar with Willamette and its reputation for academic excellence and investment in student success.

 He decided on a politics major.
 Beyond his passion for the subject, Mapes believes politics can change the world, if used ethically and effectively.
 He also opted for Willamette’s combined BA/MBA degree program, which allowed him to start his MBA during his senior year.

 Throughout his time at Willamette, Mapes was inspired by the younger students he met who didn’t limit themselves when they set their goals.
 For the first time, he felt he could do the same.